 Contact local county Sheriff’s office

-Training to be a locksmith will consist mostly of on-the-job training and the states that require locksmith to become licensed will require a set number of years of one-the-job training.
+Training to be a locksmith will consist mostly of on-the-job training, and the states that require a locksmith to become licensed will require a set number of years of one-the-job training.

-For novices wanting to differentiate themselves over the other candidates trying to become locksmiths and get into the business as an apprentice, there are a few training options that will set you apart from the rest.
+For novices wanting to differentiate themselves over the other candidates trying to become locksmiths, we recommend a few training options that will set you apart from the rest.

 Training is conducted via video and parts are mailed to the trainee to be worked on and mailed back to be graded.
 This is the least valuable training as you get the least amount of exposure to the locks and keys you will eventually be working on.
 But it is an affordable way to try it out, see if you have the aptitude for it and enjoy it.
 It will also demonstrate that you have a high level of commitment to the lock profession to those you interview with.